Virginia Stride: Early years

-Virginia Stride was, in her own words, a "fat little girl" and, although she became slimmer in her teens, her self-consciousness about this in childhood had apparently made her sceptical of an acting career.
-In the event she went to RADA rather than read English at university, and took her husband's name for professional purposes because of pressure from agents who felt that Virginia Thomas "didn't sound quite right".
+Virginia Stride was born in Yokohama, Japan.
+She was, in her own words, a "fat little girl" and, although she became slimmer in her teens, her self-consciousness about this in childhood had made her sceptical of an acting career.
+In the event, she went to RADA rather than read English at university, and took her husband's name for professional purposes because of pressure from agents who felt that Virginia Thomas "didn't sound quite right".

-Television in the 1960s
+Career

 Virginia Stride played the recurring role of control room radio operator Katy Hoskins in Z-Cars (1962–64), the long-running BBC television series about the police in a fictional town near Liverpool.
 In 1964 she appeared in an episode of The Avengers as Alice Brisket, secretary to Quilpie (played by Ronald Radd), who was the controller of John Steed (Patrick Macnee) and Cathy Gale (Honor Blackman).

-Play School

-With Gordon Rollings Stride was the first presenter, on 21 April 1964, of Play School, a daily programme for young children on BBC 2.
+Stride was the first presenter, on 21 April 1964, of Play School, a daily programme for young children on BBC 2.
 Because a power failure coincided with the channel's scheduled opening the previous evening, Play School was the first programme to be transmitted on BBC 2.

-On the Margin

 In 1966 Stride appeared in the BBC comedy series On the Margin, a collection of sketches and songs written by Alan Bennett, who, together with John Sergeant (later the BBC's political correspondent), also starred in the show.
-The six episodes of On the Margin were twice repeated in 1967, but were among many programmes "wiped" by the BBC in the 1970s.
+The six episodes of On the Margin were twice repeated in 1967 but were among many programmes "wiped" by the BBC in the 1970s.
 A compact disc of surviving audio extracts was released by the BBC in 2009.

-Champion House

 Virginia Stride's best-known role was probably as the "seductive" Liz Champion in Champion House, a weekly drama series created for the BBC by Hazel Adair and Peter Ling, which concerned a family-run textile business in Yorkshire.
 Liz Champion was a member of the company's board.
 She was the daughter of Jack Champion, whose father, Joe (played by Edward Chapman), had made the company over to him, only to see it pass, after Jack's early death, to Liz's eldest brother Stephen (James Kerry), who had his own less compliant ideas of the firm's direction.

 The first episode of Champion House was shown on 28 May 1967 and there was a second series in 1968.
 Its initial profile was assisted by live coverage on 28 May of the return of Sir Francis Chichester from his solo circumnavigation of the world.